MobilityData/gbfs/gbfs.md

 \- lon             | Yes       | Longitude of the bike.
 The field value must be a valid WGS 84 latitude in decimal degrees format.
 See: http://en.wikipedia.org/wiki/World_Geodetic_System, https://en.wikipedia.org/wiki/Decimal_degrees
 \- is_reserved     | Yes       | 1/0 value - is the bike currently reserved for someone else
 \- is_disabled     | Yes       | 1/0 value - is the bike currently disabled (broken)
+\- is_ebike	       | Yes       | 1/0 value - is the bike an electric bike
+\- station_id      | Optional  | Unique identifier of the station this bike is parked at, if any (see station_information.json).
+If both station_id and geofence_zone_id are set, then the geofence is associated to the station.
+\- geofence_zone_id      | Optional  | Unique identifier of the geofence zone this bike is parked at, if any (see geofence_zone_information.json).
+If both station_id and geofence_zone_id are set, then the geofence is associated to the station.

 ### system_hours.json
 Describes the system hours of operation.
 A JSON array of hours defined as follows: